Dual-Life/Pod-Usage/README.md

 - `-noperldoc`

-    By default, Pod::Usage will call [perldoc](https://metacpan.org/pod/perldoc) when -verbose >= 2 is
+    By default, Pod::Usage will call [perldoc](https://metacpan.org/pod/perldoc) when -verbose >= 2 is specified.
-    specified.
     This does not work well e.g. if the script was packed with [PAR](https://metacpan.org/pod/PAR).
-The -noperldoc option suppresses the external call to [perldoc](https://metacpan.org/pod/perldoc) and uses the simple text formatter ([Pod::Text](https://metacpan.org/pod/Pod%3A%3AText)) to output the POD.
+This option suppresses the external call to [perldoc](https://metacpan.org/pod/perldoc) and uses the simple text formatter ([Pod::Text](https://metacpan.org/pod/Pod%3A%3AText)) to output the POD.

 - `-perlcmd`

     By default, Pod::Usage will call [perldoc](https://metacpan.org/pod/perldoc) when -verbose >= 2 is
     specified.
-In case of special or unusual Perl installations, the -perlcmd option may be used to supply the path to a [perl](https://metacpan.org/pod/perl) executable which should run [perldoc](https://metacpan.org/pod/perldoc).
+In case of special or unusual Perl installations, this option may be used to supply the path to a [perl](https://metacpan.org/pod/perl) executable which should run [perldoc](https://metacpan.org/pod/perldoc).

 - `-perldoc` _path-to-perldoc_